-Liontown's projects are located in well endowed mineral provinces where there are a number of world class mining operations.
+Liontown's projects are located in well-endowed mineral provinces where there are a number of world class mining operations.
 The exploration portfolio includes:

-- the Jubilee Reef and Rupa Suguti Gold Projects located in northern Tanzania where Liontown has agreements to acquire 100% equity; - the Ibaga Copper-Zinc Project, located in central northern Tanzania, where Liontown has future rights to earn 100% equity; and - the Mt Windsor Project, a strategic, wholly owned, land holding in North Queensland with potential for precious and base metal discoveries.
+- the Jubilee Reef Project located in northern Tanzania where Liontown has recently reached an agreement to acquire 100% equity; - the Rupa Suguti Project, also located in northern Tanzania, where Liontown has an option to earn 100% equity; and - the Mt Windsor Project, a strategic, wholly owned, land holding in North Queensland.